Human papillomavirus vaccine (By injection)

 - A nurse or other health provider will give you this medicine.

-- This vaccine must be given as 2 or 3 doses based on the brand.
+- This vaccine must be given as 2 or 3 doses based on the brand and your age.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.